-Once your customer is assigned their unique code, the code will be added to the referral link.
+Once your customer is assigned their unique code, the code will be added to their referral link.
 This referral link can then be shared in a variety of ways.
-The easiest and most common are usually through email or social media, although sending a link through text message is also becoming more popular.
+The easiest and most common ways are usually through email or social media, although sending a link through text message is also becoming more popular.

 Referral software makes it as easy as possible for a customer to share their referral link.
-In fact, it’s often a “behind the scenes” process.
+In fact, it’s often a behind-the-scenes process.
 In most cases, the customer gets to select their sharing option and the link will be automatically added for them.

 Step 3: Get referred leads to click the referral link

-The biggest step is getting the referred individuals to actually click the link.
+The biggest step is getting the referred individuals to actually click the referral link.
 Most of the time, the link is disguised or even embedded into an image.

-For example, if someone shares a referral link from their profile on Facebook.
-Their Facebook message most likely won’t show a link.
+For example, if someone shares a referral link from their profile on Facebook, their Facebook message most likely won’t show a link.
 Instead, the viewer will click on an associated image and be directed to the corresponding landing page.